 Meghan and Ryan met several years ago when they both happened into the same surf shop.
 Their paths seemed destined to stay crossed, as several weeks later they both began working at the same yoga studio.

-Over time, they discovered they were both rooted to their passions for education and service AND, also had nomadic hearts with a propensity toward movement and a desire to grow and change.
+Over time, they discovered they had similar passions for education and service.
+What’s more, they both had nomadic hearts- with a propensity toward movement and a desire to grow and change.

-Rather that wandering aimlessly around, their vision is in the taking root; in staying in one place long enough to become connected and embedded to community.
-Travel with the intention to create a healthy marriage between the nomadic heart and the anchored soul.
+Rather that wandering aimlessly around, their vision is in the taking root; in staying in one place long enough to become connected and embedded into community.
+They seek out the yogis wherever they roam.
+They travel with the intention to create a healthy marriage between the nomadic heart and the anchored soul.

 Their dedication to migration stems from a belief in natural cycles.
-Birds and butterflies know when its time to go, and so do we when we truly listen.
+Birds and butterflies know when it’s time to go, and so do we, when we truly listen.
 Honest inquiry and intrinsic intuition lead the traveler home.
-Traveling and then MIGRATING bak home to the truest self is one adventure that usually feels out of reach but is always available.
-The migration back to ones self, a journey worth taking
+Traveling and then MIGRATING back home to the truest self is one adventure that usually feels out of reach but is always available.
+They believe that true YOGA is the migration back to one’s self, a journey worth taking

 Meghan is an educator and an explorer.
 She began practicing yoga almost 20 years ago and has been teaching for more than 10.
 She became interested in yoga because of the way the practice joins the body to the mind and the heart.
 Her classes merge passion for empowerment through conscious connection and living a sustainable life with purpose.
 Her style is fluid whether in the studio or on a paddleboard, anchored by the foundations of alignment and pranayama.
 While she practices asana daily, she believes the true practice begins when we step off the mat.

 She is most at home near salt water or holding a suitcase.
 Subsequently, she has lived and taught extensively in North Carolina, South Africa, and Costa Rica.
-She has co-led workshops in both Nicaragua & Aruba.
+She has co-led workshops in Costa Rica, Nicaragua & Aruba.
 Her most influential teachers include: Ashley Ludman, Kristin Cooper-Guluk, Melanie Castleman, Susana Harwood Rubin, Adriana Leiva, and Ancel Mitchell.
-She is currently perusing her 500 hr. training with phoenix Rising yoga Therapy in Charleston, SC.

 Ryan first came to yoga to deepen his practice and understanding of the spiritual and philosophical.
 He is a graduate of the Wilmington Yoga Center 200 hour Yoga Teacher Training where he is currently pursuing his advanced 300hr training.
 Ryan earned his degree in biomechanics and kinesiology from The University of Richmond.